 ETE’s debt-to-EBITDA ratio

-Of the four companies we’re analyzing—Enterprise Products Partners (EPD), Williams Companies (WMB), Energy Transfer Equity (ETE), and Kinder Morgan (KMI)—Energy Transfer Equity has the highest net debt-to-EBITDA (earnings before interest, tax, depreciation, and amortization) ratios.
+Of the four companies that we’re discussing in this series—Enterprise Products Partners (EPD), Energy Transfer Equity (ETE), Williams Companies (WMB), and Kinder Morgan (KMI)—Energy Transfer Equity and Kinder Morgan have the highest net-debt-to-EBITDA (earnings before interest, tax, depreciation, and amortization) ratios.

 In the next part, we’ll discuss the current short interest in EPD, ETE, KMI, and WMB.